Magdalene with the Smoking Flame: Subject matter

 The Magdalene with the Smoking Flame portrays Mary Magdalene with a skull on her lap and a brightly lit candle on the desk.
 She has her hand under her chin while staring at the candle.
 There are two books placed on the desk, like the books in the other versions of the paintings.
 One of the books is the Holy Bible.
-There is also a cross and a rope on top of the desk.
+There is also a cross and a rope scourge on top of the desk.
 The rope looks similar to the rope that is tied around her waist.
 Her shoulders are bare and her skirt only reaches to her knees leaving her legs bare.

 Georges de La Tour paints Magdalene with her hand tucked under her chin, contemplating death with the slight touch of the skull with her other hand.
 In the Magdalene with the Smoking Flame there is no mirror in the painting compared to Magdalene at the Mirror and Magdalene with Two Flames.
 The Magdalene in this painting is not monochrome like the other versions.